Scary Stories to Tell in the Dark (film)

-Scary Stories to Tell in the Dark is a 2019 horror film directed by André Øvredal, based on the children's book series of the same name by Alvin Schwartz.
-The screenplay was adapted by The Hageman Brothers, from a screen story by producer Guillermo del Toro, as well as Patrick Melton and Marcus Dunstan.
+Scary Stories to Tell in the Dark is a 2019 supernatural horror film directed by André Øvredal, based on the book series of the same name by Alvin Schwartz.
+The screenplay was adapted by the Hageman Brothers, from a screen story by Guillermo del Toro (who also produced), as well as Patrick Melton and Marcus Dunstan.
 The film, an international co-production of the United States and Canada, stars Zoe Colletti, Michael Garza, Gabriel Rush, Austin Zajur, Natalie Ganzhorn, Austin Abrams, Dean Norris, Gil Bellows, and Lorraine Toussaint.

-In 2013, CBS Films acquired the rights to the book series from 1212 Entertainment with the intent of producing it as a feature film.
-By January 2016 it was announced that del Toro would develop and potentially direct the project for CBS Films. Øvredal was later set to direct the film, with del Toro, Daniel, Brown, and Grave being among the producers.
-Principal photography commenced on August 27, 2018, and ended on November 1, 2018, in St. Thomas, Ontario, Canada.
+In 2013, CBS Films acquired the rights to the book series from 1212 Entertainment, with the intent of producing it as a feature film.
+By January 2016, it was announced that del Toro would develop and potentially direct the project for CBS Films. Øvredal was later set to direct the film, with del Toro, Daniel, Brown, and Grave being among the producers.
+Principal photography began on August 27, 2018, and ended on November 1, 2018, in St. Thomas, Ontario, Canada.

-Scary Stories to Tell in the Dark was theatrically released on August 23, 2019, in the United States by Lionsgate.
+Scary Stories to Tell in the Dark was theatrically released on August 9, 2019, in the United States by Lionsgate Films.
 The film was well received by critics with praise for its depictions of the horror features from its source material, and went on to gross $105 million at the box office, becoming a financial success.
 A sequel is in development.